Banquet

-A banquet (/ˈbæŋkwɪt/; /fr/) is a formal large meal where a number of people consume food together.
+A banquet (/ˈbæŋkwɪt/; /fr/) is a formal dining party where a large number of people consume food together.
 Banquets are traditionally held to enhance the prestige of a host, or reinforce social bonds among joint contributors.
-Modern examples of these purposes include a charitable gathering, a ceremony, or a celebration.
+Modern examples of these purposes include a charitable gathering, a ceremony, a festival or other celebratory events.
 They often involve speeches in honor of the topic or guest of honour.

-The older English term for a lavish meal was feast, and "banquet" originally meant a specific and different kind of meal, often following a feast, but in a different room or even building, which concentrated on sweet foods of various kinds.
+The older English term for a lavish meal was feast, and "banquet" originally meant a specific and different kind of meal, often an additional course following a feast, but in a different room or even building, which concentrated on sweet foods of various kinds.
 These became highly fashionable as sugar became much more common in Europe at the start of the 16th century.
 It was a grand form of the dessert course, and special banqueting houses, often on the roof or in the grounds of large houses, were built for them.
 Such meals are also called a "sugar collation".